 This is a patented stabilizing process which will preshrink fabrics before they are made into garments, to minimize future shrinkage.
 A Sanforizer is a fabric compactor developed by Cluett Peabody & co.
 Sanforized denim is stretched and shrunk denim.

 This is a luster finish.
-This is made using a schrien calender with a roller and produces a very soft luster finish
+This is made using a schrien calendar with a roller and produces a very soft luster finish

 This is a process by which the extra protruding fibers are cut from the fabric surface so that it looks smooth.
 This eliminates the tendency to pill.

-This is a special finished which is applied to make it resistant to water and oil-borne stains.
+This is a special finish which is applied to make it resistant to water and oil-borne stains.

 Silk boil off

 This is a treatment that removes sericin and creates a looser fabric structure